Cloud-fantasy-team/CloudComputingLabs/Lab3/README.md

 Cdb is simple distributed key-value data store that utilizes 2-phase commit and leveldb.
 It consists of one coordinator and multiple participants.
 The client interacts with the coordinator using a simplified RESP message format over a TCP connection, while the coordinator sends RPC to all its participants.

-Cdb implements the requirements of the [Extreme version](https://github.com/1989chenguo/CloudComputingLabs/tree/master/Lab3#353-extreme-version) of the[CloudComputingLabs](https://github.com/1989chenguo/CloudComputingLabs/tree/master/Lab3).
+Cdb implements the requirements of the [Extreme version](https://github.com/1989chenguo/CloudComputingLabs/tree/master/Lab3#353-extreme-version) of the [CloudComputingLabs](https://github.com/1989chenguo/CloudComputingLabs/tree/master/Lab3).
 This means that the following claims hold:

 - The system supports only `GET`, `SET` and `DEL` commands.
 All commands are sent in a simplied RESP format to coordinator.
 - The system can tolerate at most N - 1 participants failures, where N is the number of participants, and